Disvster/fdf/misc/to-do.md

 - [X] maps with colors are get drawn with shitty colors
 - [ ] big maps are taking too long to open
     - might be because of static variable
+    - [ ] solving this

+- [ ] check if map is .fdf
+- [ ] pylone is not rectangular so it fucks projection

 ## 11/11/2025